rhoai-mlops/lab-instructions/docs/4-the-sound-check/5-explanability.md

   - Cluster storage: Create new persistent storage with size `20 GB`.

-  - Check `Use a data connection` and choose the second option `Use existing data connection`
+  - For Connections, choose `Attach existing connections`

     From the dropdown menu, select `models`